fonoster/routr/docs/concepts.md

 For a small company with less than 50 users, you may define a domain `sip.domain.com`.
 Regardless of how many offices they have, chances are that they still need to communicate with each other, and therefore we keep them in the same domain.
 Needless to say, that in a company this size you are not going to run out usernames.

 A multinational company like _Walmart_ have thousands of stores that operate independently.
-In such case, you will need a multi-domain setting.
+In such a case, you will need a multi-domain setting.
 For example, you may define the domains `sip.0001.walmart.com` and `sip.0002.walmart.com`, and... you get the idea.

 ### Double Agents